pierodesenzi/cloudwalk_code_challenge/README.md

 4) Copy the CSV from the container to the host machine
 5) Bring down the Docker Compose services

+Each Python container that is instantiated will have installed the contents of the respective folder's `requirements.txt` and the contents of the folder `common`, which has another `requirements.txt` and a file called `tools.py`, with functions that are used for database connection and secrets retrieval.

 ## Installation

 Assuming the user already has Docker installed with Docker Compose v2, the necessary steps are: